-- 1. calculation of the capital requirement for operational risk in accordance with the standardised approach, - 2. estimation and determination of internal capital for operational risk; as at December 31st 2022, the amount of internal capital was equal to the amount of capital requirements for operational risk, - 3. calculation and monitoring of key risk indicators (KRI), - 4. reviews of operational risk (self-assessment of potential operational risk), - 5. stress tests.
+- 1. calculation of the capital requirement for operational risk in accordance with the standardised approach, - 2. calculation and monitoring of key risk indicators (KRI), - 3. reviews of operational risk (self-assessment of potential operational risk), - 4. stress tests.

 At the Bank, stress tests for operational risk are carried out using three methods: sensitivity analysis, reverse analysis, and scenario analysis.
 Stress tests are conducted once a year.
 As a result of the stress tests carried out so far, the amount of losses assumed in the scenarios, compared with the amount of available capital in the form of a tolerance limit and capital requirement for operational risk, confirmed - under most of the scenarios - the ability of the Bank to absorb operational risk losses through its operational risk capital requirement and through the operational risk tolerance limit.
 For scenarios where the hypothetical level of losses exceeds the level of capital maintained for operational risk, the Bank takes steps to mitigate the risks of such losses materialising.